DIM Weight Calculation: How to Calculate Dimensional Weight Pricing

 FedEx calculates dimensional weight for both domestic and international shipments by dividing the cubic size of a package by a DIM divisor of 139.
 If the dimensional weight is higher than the actual weight, then FedEx charges for shipping based on the dimensional weight.

-Dimensional weight in pounds can be calculated by dividing the cubic size of a package in inches by a dimensional factor or DIM divisor — often 139 or 166, depending on the courier and destination.
+You can calculate dimensional weight in pounds by dividing the cubic size of a package in inches by a dimensional factor or DIM divisor — often 139 or 166, depending on the courier and destination.

 It’s important to keep dimensional weight in mind when choosing which boxes to ship your products in.
 Larger boxes will lead to larger DIM weights, which in turn will lead to more expensive shipping costs.
 Use the smallest box possible while still ensuring orders are shipping securely and leaving enough room for any necessary air fill, bubble wrap, and other types of dunnage.